zchenry/zchenry.github.io/about.md

     <tr>
       <td class='date'>Aug 4, 2020</td>
       <td class='announcement'>
-        Our preprint <a href='https://arxiv.org/abs/2008.00645'>Classification from Ambiguity Comparisons</a>
+        Our preprint <a href='https://arxiv.org/abs/2008.00645'>Active Classification with Uncertainty Comparison Queries</a>
-        has been made public.
+        has been uploaded.
       </td>
     </tr>
     <tr>